Please note, because of our small staff numbers, all adoptions are done by appointment for equine and farm animals.

 View Our Adoptable Animals

 The equine adoption program offers a wide variety of breeds, ages and ability levels – from just starting out to ready to hit the trails.
 We typically have a variety of horses available for adoption, depending upon the season.
 Breeds range from Morgans to Thoroughbreds, Standardbreds to Quarter horses and more.

 A horse is a big commitment, so our equine adoption process seeks to set up a good match between adopter and horse.

 - Please view our list of animals on the website to see which one would fit with your riding skills and expectations.

 - If all goes well, we’ll have you set up an appointment to groom or work with the horse.
 If that appointment goes nicely we will have you set up a riding appointment (if applicable).
 We may request a video of you riding prior to the riding portion of the adoption.
-If it appears that you and the horse are a good match, we’ll have you complete a Prospective Adopter form.

 - At the time of adoption, we request an adoption fee that varies depending on the horse and their abilities and your circumstances.
 We depend on these fees to run our adoption and surrender programs.
 We always stay in touch with new adopters to answer their questions and to assist in the transition to a new home.